sovanna/lyriks/README.md

 ## Why ?

-Cause Spotify is no more allows us to sing like a crazy b**ch throught their own application.
+Cause Spotify no more allows us to sing like a crazy b**ch throught their own application.
 Frustrated :disappointed:, I constantly search on google the lyrics to sing.. but it's a bit cumbersome :scream:

 So I decided to build a little application to do it automatically.